When it comes to playing in the water, I'm game for just about anything - sailing, surfing, skiing, kayaking, canoeing, stand up paddle boarding....

 As soon as it warms up, I'll be back at Jocassee to check out some of the dive sites we missed on our training trip.
 I might even try for a slam dunk!

 Columbia Scuba is a PADI 5 Star Instructor Development Center, offering the entire range of diver training courses.
 PADI, the Professional Association of Diving Instructors, is by far the biggest and most recognized certification agency in the world.

-Open Water Diver: The course costs $375 and includes study materials and the use of a scuba unit during in-water training.
-Must be at least 15 years old, in good health and in reasonable fitness.
+Open Water Diver: The course includes study materials and the use of a scuba unit during in-water training.
+Students must provide their own mask, fins and snorkels.
+Must be at least 10 years old, in good health and in reasonable fitness.